kpunith8/Links-and-Tutorials/NodeJS/NPM-Playbook.md

 - Create the link the depenedency to be added to main project
 ```
 $ npm link // on the root folder of util/project
-// Note down the path once done, that can be used to link in main-project
-// /usr/local/lib/node_modules/@gnosis/ui -> /Users/punith.k/gerrit-projects/gnosis-ui
 ```

 - Link it to main project
 ```
-$ npm link <project-name> // sometimes needs to pass the whole path /Users/../<util-name>
+$ npm link <package-name> // as mentioned in the package.json
 ```

 #### Back to Normal from link